4 Tips for Photographing Toddlers

-I had so much fun photographing Chris, Mary, and their little guy this past weekend.
+I had so much fun photographing Chris, Mary, and their little guy this past weekend during their family photo session.
 I met Mary many years ago when she was a personal trainer for our business.
 After working on other endeavors for a while, she came back – this time as a small business owner herself, running a Pilates studio out of a space in our facility.
 It’s been so fun over the last few years watching Mary build Performance Pilates and be a mom to this beautiful boy.

 On Sunday evening, she and Chris met me at a local nature area.
 It was a great fall day, and I had several locations in mind.
 Having several spots in a small area worked because we could keep the little guy interested and moving!
 We did several shots standing, and when the seated poses weren’t working, we opted for a snack break.
 Don’t goldfish seem to fix almost anything?
 After a few crackers, water, and applesauce, we brought out pumpkins and let him explore the nearby prairie grasses.
 The seated poses started working.

 We moved from standing, walking, sitting, and traversing to other areas throughout the session, and the more we kept him busy and distracted, the better the shots.
 I wanted to share four ideas that rang true for me, things I’ve learned as a mom of five and as a photographer:

 Textbook poses, correctly placed hands, and everyone’s eyes facing the same way don’t always work, but that’s the beauty of it.
 Capturing people in real moments in real time is a way to remember who they were in that moment.
 Life isn’t perfect.
 Sometimes we have to stop for applesauce and sometimes it’s dripping down our chin – and that’s what makes little cheeks and mouths beautiful.